-Caleb Dume made an appearance in the premiere of The Bad Batch, but most Star Wars fans — particularly fans of the animated series — knew straight away who the young Padawan was.
-While he may have been known as Caleb Dume during his childhood, he is better known for the man he grew into, Kanan Jarrus.
+Who is the padawan in the Bad Batch?
+Those tuning into the Bad Batch might have picked up on a familiar face in a padawan from the past.
+Caleb Dume appeared in the premiere of The Bad Batch, but most Star Wars fans, particularly fans of the animated series, knew straight away who the young Padawan was.
+While he may have been known as Caleb Dume during childhood, fans known him as the man he grew into, Kanan Jarrus.

-Caleb Dume was one of the few Jedi who managed to escape the purge of Order 66.
-Other notable Jedi who survived Order 66 include Ahsoka Tano, Cal Kestis, Yoda, Grogu, and Obi-Wan Kenobi, whose post-Order 66 adventures will be explored in the upcoming Kenobi series on Disney+.
+Caleb Dume escaped the purge of Order 66.
+Other notable Jedi who survived Order 66 include Ahsoka Tano, Cal Kestis, Yoda, Grogu, and Obi-Wan Kenobi, whose post-Order 66 adventures are explored in the Kenobi series on Disney+.

-In Kanan’s story, a pivotal moment arrived in the season two finale when the Maul blinded Kanan during a mission to Malachor.
-Without his sight, the Jedi finds himself forced to see things differently through the Force, making him learn to rely on his other senses.
+A pivotal moment for Kanan occurred in the Season 2 finale when Maul blinded Kanan during a mission to Malachor.
+Without sight, the Jedi finds himself forced to see things differently through the Force, making him learn to rely on his other senses.

-In a now-deleted tweet, a Lucasfilm Story group member stated that the decision to make Kanan blind was inspired by the Zatoichi samurai films, which makes sense considering much of Star Wars is inspired by Akira Kurosawa's samurai films.
+In a now-deleted tweet, a Lucasfilm Story group member stated that the decision to make Kanan blind drew inspiration from the Zatoichi samurai films, which makes sense, considering much of Star Wars drew heavy influence from Akira Kurosawa's samurai films.

 Tragically, Kanan Jarrus sacrifices his life in the tenth episode of the finale season of Rebels.
 After his death, it is revealed to audiences that he and Hera had a son together named Jacen.
 The name choice is an obvious ode to Jacen Solo, one of the Solo twins in the Expanded Universe.